 Flour doesn’t generally strike us as nutritious (and neither do the baked goods we associate it with).
 And those in the gluten-free community have their own battles to pick with it, for sure.
-But the traditional white powder isn’t your only option out there—there’s a whole world of alternative flours worth considering:
+But the traditional white powder isn’t your only option out there—there’s a whole world of flour alternatives worth considering:

-“They’re a great way to sneak extra nutrients like fiber and protein into your diet,” says Jessica Cording, MS, RD, a registered dietitian in New York City.
+“They’re a great way to sneak extra nutrients like fiber and protein into your diet,” says Jessica Cording, MS, RD, a registered dietitian in New York City, about these alternative flours.
 “Plus, they can help you experiment with different flavors and textures.”
-That means swapping out all-purpose flour for the coconut version might just give your favorite cookie recipe the chewiness you’ve been looking for.
+That means swapping out all-purpose flour for coconut flour might just give your favorite cookie recipe the chewiness you’ve been looking for.

-Keep reading to learn everything you need to know about the most popular alterna-flours, plus how to use them in some of your favorite meals.
+Keep reading to learn everything you need to know about the most popular flour substitutes, plus how to use them in some of your favorite meals.

 Just like the nuts themselves, almond flour (which is made from almonds that have been blanched and finely ground) is rich in protein, fiber, and healthy fats, says Cording.
 In fact, it has twice the protein and fiber of regular flour.

 On top of that, this flour alternative has a slightly sweet, nutty flavor many people love and the fine texture makes it pretty versatile (we use it to get a greaseless finish on our Sicilian-Style Chicken Parm and Homestyle Chicken).
 “It does well when you’re making baked goods or breading something,” notes Cording.

 How To Use It: Almond flour is a perfect flour alternative to baking, especially for moist baked treats (like pancakes or cupcakes).
 It’s not as good for artisanal crusty bread.
 When substituting, you’ll want to use less almond flour than you would white flour due to the higher fat content.

 Brown rice flour